 Trends in pass-by noise engineering

-To reflect on the current international noise regulations, Simcenter Testlab 2019.1 brings numerous updates for pass-by noise engineering.
+To reflect on the current international noise regulations, the latest version of Simcenter Testlab brings numerous updates for pass-by noise engineering.
 The Acoustic Vehicle Alerting System (AVAS) requirement is being imposed worldwide, and while the automotive manufacturers are challenged to continuously decrease the pass-by noise levels of the ICE vehicles, electrified vehicle manufacturers are now required to add artificial sounds while driving at low speed.
 This release offers solutions for both trends.

 Active sound design

 The quiet operation of electrified vehicles opens opportunities for creating distinctive driving experiences by adding new sounds reflecting a brand’s identity.
 The Simcenter sound design solution – a new module in Simcenter Testlab, enables you to create a unique signature to add to the original sound of the vehicle.
 The final synthesized sound is based on driving parameters in real time.
 Moreover, Sound Designer is an excellent tool both for exterior and interior acoustic engineering.
 In addition to providing new sounds for electrified cars, it can be also used for enhancing combustion engine car noise.